mmore500/signalgp-lite/joss/paper.md

 \autoref{fig:bench-wall} shows that incorporating this trade-off increases speedup to 20x to 50x.

-### `complete`
+### complete

 In order to improve performance, `signalgp-lite` omits a function stack and implements inner loops and conditionals in terms of tagged `jump` instructions.
 The complete benchmark adds control flow to the prior benchmarks' instruction set.

 `signalgp-lite`'s stripped-down control flow model increases speedup to 30x to 55x compared to vanilla SignalGP.

-### `sans_regulation`
+### sans_regulation

-Since regulation [what is regulation?] hinders tag-match caching, we wanted to measure changes both with and without regulation, This benchmark measures the complete instruction set without regulation-specific instructions ([list them here]).
+Regulation is the process by which genetic programming programs can adjust which program modules they express.
+Since this hinders tag-match caching, we wanted to measure changes both with and without regulation.
+This benchmark measures the complete instruction set without regulation-specific instructions ([list them here]).

-As shown on \autoref{fig:bench-wall}, this yields a 35x to 47x speed-up.
-Thus, `signalgp-lite` offers performance improvements even on simulations that do not heavily depend on regulation.
+As shown on \autoref{fig:bench-wall}, this yields a 35x to 47x speed-up, meaning that `signalgp-lite` offers performance improvements even on simulations that do not heavily depend on regulation.

 # Test Problem Benchmarking

-Since `signalgp-lite` is intended to be a specialized alternative to the original SignalGP in artifical life situations, it must match SignalGP performance on benchmarks measuring responsitivy and plasticity.
+Since `signalgp-lite` is intended to serve as a specialized alternative to the original SignalGP in artifical life situations, it must match SignalGP performance on benchmarks measuring responsitivy and plasticity.
-Two experiments from the original SignalGP paper were replicated [@lalejini2018evolving].
+To test whether this is the case, we replicated two experiments from the original SignalGP paper, reported below [@lalejini_tag-based_2021].

 ## Changing Enviroment Problem

-The Changing Enviroment Problem consisted of K mutually-exclusive enviromental signals (2, 4, 8, 16).
+The Changing Enviroment Problem consisted of K (2, 4, 8, or 16) mutually-exclusive enviromental signals.
 Organisms were tasked to respond to each with a particular signaling instruction.

 A total of 100 replicates were evolved for up to 10000 generations.
-On each update, 100 organisms were chosen based on the elite and roulette selection schemes.
+100 organisms were chosen using the elite and roulette selection schemes.
 \autoref{fig:tts-changing} shows the number of generations elapsed before a full solution was found.
 `signalgp-lite` evolved full solutions to each problem within 3500 updates in all 100 tested replicates.

-In the `K=16` case, we achieved a 100% signal reproduction rate compared to an average of 32% on the vanilla implementation  (Figure 2 in [@lalejini2018evolving]).
+In the `K=16` case, we achieved a superior signal reproduction rate compared to an average of 32% on the vanilla implementation  (Figure 2 in @lalejini2018evolving).
-We suspect this occured due to differences in how default mutation parameters and program initialization are performed.
+We suspect this improvement occured due to differences in how default mutation parameters, tag matching, and program initialization were performed, rather than an intrinsic difference between the libraries.

 ## Contextual Signal Problem

-This problem tests regulation by evolving programs that must maintain memory of previously encountered signals.
+This problem tests the ability of evolving programs to maintain memory of previously encountered signals.
 Programs must remember an initial signal (i.e., the "context") in order to respond appropiately to the second signal.

 The unordered input signal pairs were assigned a response signal that then had to be replicated by the organism.
 A total of 16 input signal pairs and 4 response signals were tested.
-Table 2 in [@lalejini2018evolving] provides a visual representation of these sequences.
+Table 2 in @lalejini2018evolving provides a visual representation of these sequences.

-A total of XX replicates were evolved for up to 10000 generations.
-Programs were reproduced based on a 16-way lexicase selection scheme, with each of the input signal pairs being a test case.
+A total of XX replicates were evolved for up to 10000 generations using a 16-way lexicase selection scheme, with each of the input signal pairs serving as a test case.
-Each program was sent the first signal of each test case and given 128 updates to process it.
+To evaluate the specific test case, each program was sent the first signal of each test case and given 128 updates to process it.
 After this, their internal CPU state was reset, and the second signal was sent.
 After another 128 updates, their response was evaluated.
 In order to save resources and computing time, as soon as a replicate evolved a fully-correct solution, their evolution was halted.
 \autoref{fig:tts-context} shows the number of generations elapsed before a full solution was found.

-`signalgp-lite` evolved full solutions in half as many updates compared to SignalGP.
+`signalgp-lite` evolved full solutions in half as many generations compared to SignalGP when regulation was enabled.
-Moreover, less programs were unable to reach a full solution in 10000 updates under `signalgp-lite`.
+Moreover, fewer programs were unable to reach a full solution in 10000 generations under `signalgp-lite`.
+With regulation disabled, however, the performance of both libraries was similar.

-MAYBE TODO: talk about mutation rates maybe?

 # Projects Using the Sofrware

-`signalgp-lite` is the framework of choice in DISHTINY, a framework for studying digital organism multicelularity.
+`signalgp-lite` is used in DISHTINY, a framework for studying digital organism multicelularity.

 # Figures